Presenter Biographies

 Dionne Garcia, S.H.R.M.-C.P., B.A.; Faculty Retirement Plan Counselor, MIT

 Dionne Garcia is the faculty retirement plan counselor at MIT, where she assists faculty as they transition into retirement.
-Prior to joining MIT, Dionne acquired over 15 years of experience as an Enrolled Actuary with the DB Pension Administration and other actuarial work.
+Prior to joining MIT, Dionne acquired over 15 years of experience as an enrolled actuary with the DB Pension Administration and other actuarial work.
 Dionne holds an Honors B.A. in actuarial science from Western University, and a S.H.R.M.-C.P. designation.

 Kathy Kasabula, B.A.; Program Manager, MIT HR Work-Life